 What Makes A Good Medical Assistant

-If you love getting everything just right, then the medical field would benefit from your watchful eye.
-You've likely seen enough of the world to know that the people who catch minor mistakes can make a big difference.
+If you love getting everything just right, then the medical field is a prefect place for you.
 Between the appointments you'll make, insurance forms you'll work with, and vital signs you'll take, you need to be able to keep a lot of information straight, organized, and easy to follow.

 Good with memorization

 There's a lot to know between medical terminology and the many facts about patients you'll come across throughout the day.
 You'll need to be able to retain information and potentially recite it on the spot so you can quickly identify what tasks need to be done and how.

 You'll be assisting a lot of people throughout the day, and errors can be devastating.
 The skills needed to be a medical assistant involve being able to see what your role is and do it to the best of your ability.
 You have to do everything within your power to make procedures flow and provide superior patient care.

 If you can let things roll off your back easily and don't take things personally, it can be very valuable to your work as a medical assistant.
 People who can handle all types of people with a true smile on your face are great fits in the industry.

 You'll need to be able to prepare patient rooms and anticipate doctors’ and nurses’ needs before they even know they have them.
 If you're constantly thinking several steps ahead in life, then you would do well in this position.

 Patient care isn't always about neatly taking weight and blood pressure.
 You may need to give injections, do patient follow-up with wound care, and assist in a variety of procedures.
 You'll see a lot of the human body up close and personal, so you need to be able to handle blood, knives, and nervous patients during your shifts.